Building trust through confidentiality and transparency: encouraging reporting and better outcomes

 Building Trust Through Transparency:

-By providing properly de-identified data about the types of matters being reported and the outcomes achieved, businesses can minimize employees’ doubts and fears, motivating them to come forward with their concerns.
-This level of transparency sends a strong message that the organization takes these matters seriously and is committed to creating a safe and supportive environment.
+By providing properly de-identified data about the types of matters being reported and the outcomes achieved, businesses can minimise employees’ doubts and fears, motivating them to come forward with their concerns.
+This level of transparency sends a strong message that the organisation takes these matters seriously and is committed to creating a safe and supportive environment.
 Promoting Open Communication:

-- Encourage open conversations about workplace harassment and the organization’s efforts to address it.
+- Encourage open conversations about workplace harassment and the organisation’s efforts to address it.